AlienatedSoftware/First-Milestone-Project-King-Gizzard/README.md

 - Callout Card, promoting users to sign up for an exclusive band deal for a discounted price on tour package.
 - Nav alert pop-up on medium devices or larger only.
 To help promote the exclusive deal on a tour package.
 Not viewable on smaller devices.
 - Multiple modal pop-ups for sign-ups and event booking.
 - Responsive upcoming events section, which displays upto 4 future events on large screens, but then cuts down to one on the small device, only displaying the next upcoming event.
+This crops out an event to fit the screen depending on the screen size.

 ### Footer